nikholt1/Live-Chat/README.md

 # Live-Chat
 Firebase hosted Live Chat build for website with authentication for company.
 notes:
-- Client wanted the dashboard file entirely in an HTML file.
 - Client wanted to register users themselves, so the option for users to register unhandled remains implementable

 ### Firebase tools: